Tiagura/proxmox-k8s-IaC/terraform/README.md

 | `worker_disk`         | Disk size (GB) per worker              | `number` | `10`                 |

 In addition to the general configuration, you can define detailed configurations for each VM role (load balancers, masters, and workers) by specifying lists of VM definitions.
 These objects allow per-VM customization for hostname, IP, resources, and Proxmox settings.

+> The placement of each VM (i.e., which Proxmox node, cloud-init datastore, and VM disk storage it will use) is not automatically determined by defaults; it must be explicitly defined for each VM using the `pve_node`, `pve_node_datastore`, and `pve_node_vm_storage` fields.

 ### Load Balancer VM Object